 While chatting northwest of KGIF, Mr. Meadley told John that he never got to fly one of the RAF’s iconic Supermarine Spitfires but had logged hours in Hawker Tempest TT Mk Vs. As Brian remarks in There I was . . .
 Memories of an Old Aviator (page 56): “The Tempest was, perhaps, the finest propeller fighter ever built.”

 Once over KZPH Brian Meadley and John, now serving as copilot, somewhat frustratingly encountered a number of slow ultralight trikes about the pattern.
-Related to the situation, John said the following to 20th Century Aviation Magazine: “I rather imagine that the scenario reminded Brian of the situation he endured at RAF Oakington, where pilots flying Vampires at 180 miles per hour had to share the pattern airspace with elementary student pilots operating piston-powered Vickers Varsities at only 90 miles per hour.”
+Related to the situation, John said the following to Military Aviation Chronicles: “I rather imagine that the scenario reminded Brian of the situation he endured at RAF Oakington, where pilots flying Vampires at 180 miles per hour had to share the pattern airspace with elementary student pilots operating piston-powered Vickers Varsities at only 90 miles per hour.”

 After one bump the duo spotted a Douglas C-47/Dakota sporting a 1944-1945 livery and black and white D-Day Invasion Stripes on wings and fuselage beside a hangar.
 Brian was familiar, having flown them in the past, with the DC-3 and Dakota families.
 In his book (There I Was. . .
 Memories of an Old Aviator, page 181) Brian states that during his first Dakota piloting endeavor the type was “quite a hand full,” but he later mastered the ‘Gooney Bird’ under the tutelage of a colleague.